Abdullah Kanno

 Abdullah Kanno (عبدالله كنو; born 6 March 1990) is a Saudi professional footballer who plays for Al-Hedaya as a defender.

 Club career

 Al-Taawoun

-In 20 June 2015, Al-Taawoun signed Abdullah Kanno from Al-Qadisah with a three-year contract.
-In 8 May 2016, Abdullah played his debut against Al-Wehda, which they the match 2-1.
-In 4 May 2017, Abdullah played his last match for Al-Taawoun against Al-Ahli which they lost 2-1.
-In 6 June 2017, Al-Taawoun ended Abdullah's contract by mutual consent.
+On 20 June 2015, Al-Taawoun signed Abdullah Kanno from Al-Qadisah with a three-year contract.
+On 8 May 2016, Abdullah played his debut against Al-Wehda, which they the match 2–1.
+On 4 May 2017, Abdullah played his last match for Al-Taawoun against Al-Ahli which they lost 2–1.
+On 6 June 2017, Al-Taawoun ended Abdullah's contract by mutual consent.

 Al-Fayha

 On 6 July 2017, Abdullah signed a three-year contract with newly promoted Al-Fayha.
-On 10 August 2017, Abdullah Kanno made his debut for Al-Fayha against Al-Hilal, which they lost 2-1.
+On 10 August 2017, Abdullah Kanno made his debut for Al-Fayha against Al-Hilal, which they lost 2–1.